pslcorp/programs-as-values/README.md

 ```

 This little program will print `2` since `first` refers to the `head` of `data`; which is `1`<br>
-Now, let's see what happens if we replace `first` with its expression.
+Now, let's see what happens if we replace the `first` variable with its expression.

 ```scala
 val data = List(1, 2, 3)